-- A report from the Canada-U.S. Council for Advancement of Women outlines that despite a commitment to advancing women in the workplace, a lack of clear goals and objectives, accountability and metrics have hindered companies in closing the gap between women and men in business.
+- A report from the Canada-U.S. Council for Advancement of Women Entrepreneurs and Business Leaders outlines that despite a commitment to advancing women in the workplace, a lack of clear goals and objectives, accountability and metrics have hindered companies in closing the gap between women and men in business.
 The report also found, however, that "significant research exists" to guide companies in creating action plans that accelerate progress for women.

 - Details in the report outline how few companies in the two countries have a proactive plan to advance women to roles in senior leadership.
 Only 36% of Canadian companies and 40% of American companies surveyed have such a plan, and only 52% of Canadian companies and 59% of American companies even have data on the percentage of women management in their firms.